 Six to eight people- This is a full group private.
 Again there is less individualized attention than a smaller group private but the price per person drops.

-Hakkoryu Jujutsu - http://hakkoryu.com/organization/instructor-list/ Privates are also available as long as the student is part of the Hakkoryu system and are and remain in good standing with the Honbu dojo in Omiya, Japan prior to or shortly after starting instruction.
+Hakko-ryu Jujutsu - Privates are also available as long as the student is part of the Hakko-ryu system and are and remain in good standing with the Honbu dojo in Omiya, Japan prior to or shortly after starting instruction.
 Sensei Joe has a study group (school number 48310) of people training in this style who are all registered with Honbu dojo.
 Anyone tested by Sensei Joe will have that rank recognized in Japan.

 Seminars and pricing vary depending on where the class is, how many people are going to be in the class and what the class will cover as well as the amount of time for instruction.
 If the seminar is out of state, the transportation/hotel costs must be covered.
-We have done seminars for restaurant staff, bar staff, office staff, real estate sales people, law enforcement, security staff and many other employees of companies.
+We have done seminars for crossfit, yoga and other gyms, many martial art schools, middle and high schools, churches, restaurant and bar staff, corporate office staff, security officers, real estate agents, local and city law enforcement agencies and the U.S. military.
 We will coordinate our lesson plan with the goals and needs of the group.

 Real estate self defense classes-

-Many real estate agents work alone and are put in vulnerable positions.
+Many real estate agents work alone and are put in vulnerable situations.
 Sensei Joe Torres has a program specifically designed for real estate agents to help protect them and maintain safety.

 You want your kid prepared for life, not just for a fight don’t you?
 They will learn about bully prevention and what to do in the case that they are a victim of bullying.
 Your child will learn the physical, psychological and cyber effects of bullying.
 They will learn about respecting themselves and others and that Jujutsu is to be used for self-defense only.
 They will learn things such as the difference between a good touch and a bad touch, fire safety, stop drop and roll, “just say no”, how to deal with peer pressure, memory drills to help them concentrate in school and everyday life, and about not accepting things from strangers.
 They will learn about nutrition and the proper way to eat as well as the importance of eating right.
 They will learn all of this in addition to learning how to protect and defend themselves against physical attacks.